Library Media Center

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

 TV Broadcast Studio - Our studio televises live announcements each morning.
 Student recognition is featured.
-Students operate the entire show with supervision from the media specialist.
+Fifth grade students typically operate the entire show with supervision from the media specialist.
 The crew consists of anchors, camera and sound technicians, announcers, video mixer, and assistants.

 The mission of the Hammett Bowen Elementary Media program is to ensure that the students and staff are effective users of ideas and information.
 This is accomplished by providing intellectual and physical access to materials in all formats; by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas; and by working with other educators to design learning strategies to meet the needs of individual students.